Rating scales

 Caseness: Cut-off score is 10 and above.
 Reliable change score is 7 or more points

 There are two sub scales on the SPOVI.
 The avoidance subscale consists of 7 items (range 0-28).
 These have a shaded background on the questionnaire.
 The Threat Monitoring subscale is also 7 items (range 0-28).
 These do not have a shaded background.
 The subscales can help to know if you are mainly either avoiding or monitoring threats of vomiting.
-It can be used without my permission so long as you cite it in any publication.
+There is a German translation (Hennemann et al 2025)

 Download the Specific Phobia of Vomiting Inventory